PierreZ/PierreZ.github.io/content/blog/engage-maximum-distorsion-warp10.md

 - the time a customer is taking to register on your website
 - The heart rate of a person measured through a smartwatch

-From an historical point of view, time series appeared shortly after the creation of the Web, to help engineers monitor the networks.
+From an historical point of view, time series appeared shortly after the creation of the Web, to **help engineers monitor the networks**.
 It quickly expands to also monitors servers.
-Monitoring is **fundamental** to running a stable service.
 With the right monitoring system, you can have **insights** and **KPIs** about your service:

 * **Analysis of long-term trend**
     * How fast is my database growing?